FutureForMe/MVRLN/README.md

 # MVRLN

-Repository for paper "Multi-view Representation Learning Network Based on Knowledge Augmen-tation for Auxiliary Diagnosis"
+Repository for paper "Multi-view Representation Learning Network Based on Knowledge Augmentation for Auxiliary Diagnosis"